 Dr Vahid Nick Pay

-After some years of professional engagement with the British media outlet, the BBC, he switched fields to Political Science, studying first at the University of London, Birkbeck (Master of Science in Political Theory) and then the University of Durham, UK (PhD in Political Science), where he examined Republican political philosophy, in particular in relation to other sources of sovereignty and legitimacy, notably religion.
+Vahid's initial higher education was in the field of Linguistics where he also taught courses in Theoretical and Applied Linguistics.
+After some years of professional engagement with the British Broadcasting Corporation (BBC), he switched fields to Political Science, studying first at the University of London (Master of Science in Political Theory, Birkbeck) and then the University of Durham (PhD in Political Science), where he examined Republican political philosophy, particularly in relation to other sources of sovereignty and legitimacy, notably religion.

 His recent book entitled Republican Islam (London: I.B.
-Tauris 2016) is dedicated to a comparative study of Republican political philosophy and the role of religion, in particular Islamic political theology.
+Tauris 2016) is dedicated to a comparative study of Republican political philosophy and the role of religion, in particular Islamic political thought.

 In adidtion to being a full-time permanent lecturer at the Diplomatic Studies Programme, Vahid also lectures at other short courses at the University of Oxford on topics such as Terrorism in the Contemporary World, Ethnic and Religious Conflicts, Religion and Politics, Political Islam and Religion and Environment.

 Publications and personal website: www.oxpolitics.com